TrudAX/denistrunin-blog/src/posts/runbasebuilder-util/index.md

 }
 ```

-Comparing to AX2012(where you can simply define a variable with the FileNameOpen type) adding file upload button requires more code in D365FO, as Dialog doesn't include new file control.
-I even created an idea to improve this https://experience.dynamics.com/ideas/idea/?ideaid=ac0834aa-216c-e711-80c0-00155d7cd0b4, but the status is still New.
+Comparing to AX2012(where you can simply define a variable with the FileNameOpen type) adding file upload button requires more efforts in D365FO, as Dialog doesn't include new file control.
+I even created an idea to improve this https://experience.dynamics.com/ideas/idea/?ideaid=ac0834aa-216c-e711-80c0-00155d7cd0b4, but its status is still New.

 ### -Create menu item